fenok/react-router-typesafe-routes/README.md

 }
 ```

-The library provides `parser()` helper for accessing built-in parsers.
-By default, it simply uses `JSON`.
-If you know that a parser will only be used for values of a specific type, you can hint this type to parser to get nicer stringification.
-For instance, `parser('string')` returns a parser that omits wrapping quotes in stringified values, which makes URLs cleaner.
+The library provides `parser()` helper for accessing the built-in parser.
+It can accept an optional type hint.
+By default, it simply behaves as `JSON`.
+It also has a special behavior for strings and dates, where it omits wrapping quotes in such serialized values.

 ##### `Validator`